Rebecca Clarke is not well known nowadays because most of her music was not published and started being published only since 1998.

 with her father.

-A few years later she moves to the United States and started travelling
+A few years later she moved to the United States and started travelling

 extensively, performing with her two brothers and later even doing a